9 Best Countries to Retire with $500,000

 Mapics/Adobe Park Guell in Barcelona Spain

 A residence visa allows non-European Union citizens to live in Spain, but you cannot work.
-Spain has a high-quality health care system, but you may need to pay for private health insurance,
+Spain has a high-quality public health care system, but foreigners likely have to pay for private insurance.

 Belize